Moscow Airways: History

 It began operating in 1991, flying passengers and airfreight.
 Among the airline's destinations by 1993 were Sharjah (United Arab Emirates) and Jeddah (Saudi Arabia), from where Moscow Airways ferried home South African Muslims returning from pilgrimage.

 Moscow Airways operated, from 1993 to 1996, an Ilyushin Il-76TD (tail number RA-76498) that was built in 1982, and also flew a Tupolev Tu-154M (RA-85681) that carried passengers on charter flights from Sheremetyevo International Airport; both aircraft previously belonged to Aeroflot.
 In 1993, the airline ordered fifty Beriev Be-32Ps.
 These were never built nor delivered.

-The airline ceased operations in 1996 after the fatal accident in Africa which killed approximately 300 people.
+The airline stopped operations in 1996 after the fatal accident in Africa which killed approximately 300 people.